 - If the monthly budget does not allow for this amount, decide where you can cut back and adjust it.

-Household expenses – filters for air conditioners, ink for home printer, paper, buying items to support schools and organizations that are selling things like popcorn, cookies, wrapping papers, poboys, etc.
+Filters for air conditioners, ink for a home printer, paper, buying items to support schools and organizations that are selling things like popcorn, cookies, wrapping papers, poboys, etc.

 There may be other categories you want to use cash for.
 Every budget is different, so adjust as needed.

 Wallets and Envelopes to Keep Cash Organized by Category

 This is the type of cash envelope wallet below is what I use that holds multiple categories of money to keep them separate and organized.
 There are dividers to have the category labeled.
 This looks nicer than pulling out the old fashion envelopes we use at home.
 I’ve tried to just keep all the money together, but without some type of system, I get the categories mixed up.